elmtree-askmo/cloudcannon-app/content/learn/chemistry/explain-the-chemical-change-that-occurs-when-hydrogen-and-oxygen-form-water.md

 url: /learn/chemistry/questions/explain-the-chemical-change-that-occurs-when-hydrogen-and-oxygen-form-water
 score: -1.0
 related_article1:
-    id: 162037
+    id: 161763
-    title: How can the formation of ions be described in the context of ionization?
+    title: >-
+        What are the observable indicators of a chemical change during a precipitation reaction?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-can-the-formation-of-ions-be-described-in-the-context-of-ionization
+    url: /learn/chemistry/questions/what-are-the-observable-indicators-of-a-chemical-change-during-a-precipitation-reaction
 related_article2:
-    id: 161762
+    id: 161965
+    title: >-
-    title: What is the significance of balancing chemical equations in chemical reactions?
+        What is the role of oxygen in combustion reactions?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-significance-of-balancing-chemical-equations-in-chemical-reactions
+    url: /learn/chemistry/questions/what-is-the-role-of-oxygen-in-combustion-reactions
 related_article3:
-    id: 162049
+    id: 161985
-    title: Explain the process of a liquid changing to a solid and provide an example.
+    title: >-
+        Describe the physical change that occurs when aluminum foil is crumbled.
     subject: Chemistry
-    url: /learn/chemistry/questions/explain-the-process-of-a-liquid-changing-to-a-solid-and-provide-an-example
+    url: /learn/chemistry/questions/describe-the-physical-change-that-occurs-when-aluminum-foil-is-crumbled
 related_article4:
-    id: 162048
+    id: 162034
-    title: What are the indicators of a chemical change when iron reacts with oxygen to form rust?
+    title: >-
+        Describe the process of shaving wood and its classification as a physical change.
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-indicators-of-a-chemical-change-when-iron-reacts-with-oxygen-to-form-rust
+    url: /learn/chemistry/questions/describe-the-process-of-shaving-wood-and-its-classification-as-a-physical-change
 related_article5:
-    id: 161937
+    id: 162042
-    title: What is a precipitation reaction and how can you identify it?
+    title: >-
+        What is the role of oxygen in combustion reactions?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-a-precipitation-reaction-and-how-can-you-identify-it
+    url: /learn/chemistry/questions/what-is-the-role-of-oxygen-in-combustion-reactions
 ---

 &nbsp;